keithmburu/courses/2019-ai/w2v_inclass.md

 3. Query the model and look for the most similar words to some interesting terms.
 By default, the package will use [cosine similarity](https://www.machinelearningplus.com/nlp/cosine-similarity/) as a distance metric, but it is possible to use others.
 4. For examples of the kinds of functions `gensim` provides (analogy generation, similar owrds, etc.), go here: https://radimrehurek.com/gensim/models/keyedvectors.html

+Previously, we've talked about gender, ethnic, and other biases that are recapitulated in word embeddings.
+Can you think of any others?
+Try them and write about what you find.